steveruizok/gotcha/readme.md

 ## Usage

-- Tap anywhere in the Preview window.
+In the Preview window...
+- Hover a Layer to get information about it
+- Tap a Layer to select it

+On your keyboard...
-- Press ` (or < for some EU keyboards) to enable or disable Gotcha.
+- Press *`* or *<* to enable or disable Gotcha
-- Hover elements to see information about them.
-- Select an element by tapping on it, or by pressing / while hovered over it.
+- Press */* or *>* to select or deselect a Layer
+- Press *.* to simulate a tap on a hovered Layer
+- Press \ to pause all animations

+In the spec panel...
-- In the spec panel, click any field to copy the field's value.
+- click any field to copy the field's value
-- Slow down the global animation speed using the Speed slider.
+- Slow down the global animation speed using the Speed slider
-- Change devices using the Devices dropdown.
+- Change devices using the Devices dropdown

 ## Tips

 - Gotcha works in the Device Preview window.
 If your preview window is zoomed in, or if you can't see a device, you'll need to select the Toggle Device from the window's hamburger menu, or press Command + Shift + D.
-- Be sure that your Device Preview window is active before hitting the ` key, lest you find your code full of random tick marks.
+- Be sure that your Device Preview window is active before pressing any keys, lest you find your code full of random tick marks.

 ## Planned Features